nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

   - Madrid
 draft: false
 ---

-After studying abroad in Sevilla, I wasn't sure what I'd think about Mardid.
-I was concerned it would eb as more sterile version of the Spain I love - and fortunately I was wrong.
+After studying abroad in Sevilla, I wasn't sure what I'd think about Madrid.
+I was concerned it would be as more sterile version of the Spain I love - and fortunately I was wrong.
 It was simply a bigger and more abundant version :-)

 In this post, I'll go through our Sunday, Tuesday and Wednesday (since we were in Toledo on Monday), and go over the highlights.
 I talk a lot about food in this one.

 # Sunday - the Rastro Flea Market, Reina Sofia, Cien Montaditos and La Descubierta

 We had a lazy morning on Sunday before walking down to El Rastro for its Sunday Flea Market.
 We had to walk nearly directly south from our AirBnB to a new part of the city we hadn't yet visited, and saw some cool street art along the way.

 ![](/img/madrid/streetArt.jpg)
 ![](/img/madrid/streetArt2.jpg)